 Comprehensive Psychological Assessments

-Based on experience and training, Dr. Janet O’Donnell’s convergence approach to analysis integrates qualitative normative data and quantitative observations of a child’s individual style and temperament.
-Drawing from evidence-based research and using current assessment tools and practices, Dr. Janet builds on the pragmatic importance of always seeking knowledge about a child’s strengths in order to understand and better approach assisting with observed weaknesses.
-Dr. Janet provides assessments for children and adolescents ages 4-16 years for the following purposes:
+Dr. O’Donnell’s convergence approach to analysis integrates qualitative normative data and quantitative observations of a child’s individual style and temperament.
+Drawing from evidence-based research and using current assessment tools and practices, Dr. O’Donnell builds on the pragmatic importance of always seeking knowledge about a child’s strengths in order to understand and better approach assisting with observed weaknesses.
+Dr. O’Donnell provides assessments for children and adolescents ages 4-16 years for the following purposes:

 - Autism Spectrum